Introduction-to-Programming-OSOWSKI/HasL.py/Readme.md

 # **HasL**

 ## **Assignment Description**
-Create a function calle hasL() that returns true/false if a given word w contains at least once instance of the lettet "l".
+Create a function called hasL() that returns true/false if a given word w contains at least once instance of the lettet "l".
 Assume all characters are lowercase.

 ## **Examples**
 >hasL("dog")